gitexa/snapbind/dataset-gen/README.md

 - `chain_X_binding_array`: JSON array of binding positions
 - `ligand_name`: Bound ligand identifier (or 'NONE' for negatives)
 - `num_contact_residues`: Number of binding residues

-This pipeline provides a complete solution for creating machine learning datasets from protein structural data, suitable for binding site prediction and related bioinformatics applications.